Kernel-Based Nonparametric Tests For Shape Constraints

 \section{Statistical Inference for shape constraints}

 In this section, we describe statistical inference for shape constraints of the sample estimator $\widehat{h}_\lambda$, with a focus on \emph{directional} tests.
-Although our framework admits full multi-index differentiation on $\Xcal\subset\Rbb^d$, in many applications it is natural to assess shape restrictions along a fixed coordinate direction in the covariate space; for example, classic constraints in a fixed coordinate direction with small $s$: positivity corresponds to order $0$, monotonicity to first order, and convexity to second order in the chosen direction.
-However, for an easier reading, we keep the general structure unchanged and discuss directional tests in Section~\ref{sec:experiments}.
+Although our framework admits full multi-index differentiation on $\Xcal\subset\Rbb^d$, in many applications it is natural to assess shape restrictions along a fixed coordinate direction in the covariate space: classic constraints in a fixed coordinate direction with small $s$: positivity corresponds to order $0$, monotonicity to first order, and convexity to second order in the chosen direction.